SkygearIO/features/features/285-design-webhooks/events.md

 - `reason`: The reason for the creation of session, can be `signup` or `login`

 ### before_session_delete, after_session_delete

+When a session is being deleted for a existing user, e.g. logging out

 ```json
 {
     "reason": "logout",